 We agree with this assessment.
 This software note will introduce the community to the advantages of Julia as a computing platform while simultaneously providing a useful tool for multiobjective optimization.
 Taken together, we feel, consistent with reviewer #2, that the JuPOETs manuscript warrants publication as a software note.

-It is not clear in what particular sense the authors use the concept of ensemble modelling.
+It is not clear in what particular sense the authors use the concept of ensemble modeling.
 From the examples shown, it seems that they refer to the possibility of considering fitness to different experimental data sets as different goals, thus producing a set of parameter sets along the Pareto front.
 Hence, different parameter sets are more or less optimal for different goals (exp. data sets), and an average set can be chosen to perform reasonable for all goals.
 While this idea is good, it is not a new one.
 The same can be used e.g. when there is lack of identifiability (see e.g. Villaverde etal.
 (2015) A consensus approach for estimating the predictive accuracy of dynamic models in biology.
-Computer Methods and Programs in Biomedicine 8:113 ) or when a reduced nonlinear model is to be fitted to different input signals that would require additional structure for the corresponding outputs to be fitted in a single model, etc. In any case, the sense in which the authors are using the concept of ensemble modelling seems too forced, as strict ensemble modelling requires either (post)processing of the ensembles of models (e.g. Simidjievski etal (2016) Modeling Dynamic Systems with Efficient Ensembles of Process-Based Models.
+Computer Methods and Programs in Biomedicine 8:113 ) or when a reduced nonlinear model is to be fitted to different input signals that would require additional structure for the corresponding outputs to be fitted in a single model, etc. In any case, the sense in which the authors are using the concept of ensemble modeling seems too forced, as strict ensemble modeling requires either (post)processing of the ensembles of models (e.g. Simidjievski etal (2016) Modeling Dynamic Systems with Efficient Ensembles of Process-Based Models.
 PLoS ONE 11(4) ) or of the ones of parameters sets to give more than an adhoc solution lo lack of identifiability.

 We thank reviewer #2 for highlighting important concerns about JuPOETs, and the manuscript in general.
 We address these concerns (each in turn) below: